 The same logic applies to your LGBT ancestors.
-Gay men were criminalised in Britain until 1967.
-Lesbians did not face the same type of criminalisation, but were discriminated against in other ways.
-For example, in cases of divorce, fathers would often receive full custody of their children since many judges viewed lesbianism as a disorder.
+Gay men were criminalized in Britain until 1967.
+Lesbians did not face the same type of criminalization, but were discriminated against in other ways.
+In cases of divorce, for example, fathers would often receive full custody of their children since many judges viewed lesbianism as a disorder.
 Support for transgender people was little to none and for centuries they were forced to find their own underground support networks or live a life in silence.

 In other cases, you may find your ancestor in historical newspapers for appearing in court, not specifically for sodomy or gross indecency, but instead for libel or defamation charges.
 Such was the case of Marianne Woods and Jane Pirie, two Scottish teachers who ran a boarding school in Edinburgh, until a pupil accused them of 'unnatural behaviours'.
 The child's grandmother, Dame Helen Cumming Gordon, was influential and spread the rumour to encourage others to withdraw their children from the school.
 After the school closed, the two women went to court against Dame Gordon on charges of defamation.
 The newspapers from the time give us glimpses into the case but provide little details.
 The Lancaster Gazette wrote: